Law enforcement in India: Shortage of officers

 India's police-to-population ratio is approximately 152 personnel per 100,000 people, which is significantly below the United Nations recommended standard of 222 per 100,000 (UNODC, 2010).
 According to data from the Bureau of Police Research and Development (BPRD, 2023), this figure reflects not only a quantitative shortfall but is also exacerbated by high vacancy rates in sanctioned posts—often exceeding 20% in several states.
 These shortages contribute to an overburdened police force, affecting response time, investigation quality, and overall public service delivery.
 As a core issue in policing, the shortage of personnel was previously noted in the aftermath of the 2008 terrorist attacks in Jaipur, Bangalore, and Ahmedabad.

+Although several metropolitan cities like Delhi and Mumbai have a strength of 400 and 260 per 100,000 people respectively, which is significantly higher than the national average and surpassing the UN recommended standards, many of the personnel are assigned to VIP security, traffic management, and other administrative duties, causing work overload on personnel for other duties such as law and order, patrolling, and crime investigations.
+Furthermore, a significant number of vacant posts have been reported, and experts have noted the vacancies occur due to factors such as retirements, promotions and resignations, and that filling these posts was a continuous process.

 Lack of community oriented policing

 A key drawback of policing in India is the overemphasis on maintaining law and order through authoritative methods, which has been a backdrop of colonial era policing, rather than adopting a community policing approach.
 The traditional model remains largely colonial in nature, prioritizing control, surveillance, and reactive measures over proactive, citizen-centric engagement.
 This approach often leads to a disconnect between the police and the public, where the force is viewed more as an instrument of authority than as a service-oriented institution.